K-pop all-stars SuperM hit 'Ellen' in U.S. debut

 Mark, who is from Canada and at age 20 the youngest in the group, teased DeGeneres about why the media always asks about their dating life.

-Emily Haydel, a 22-year-old fan from Los Angeles who attended the Ellen taping, praised their powerful performance.
+Emily Haydel, a 24-year-old fan from Los Angeles who attended the Ellen taping, praised their powerful performance.

 "They were going hard.
 You could hear them stomping on the ground," she said.